devflowinc/trieve/README.md

 ### Start services for local dev

 We know this is bad.
-Currently, We recommend managing this through tmux.
+Currently, We recommend managing this through tmux or VSCode terminal tabs.

 ```
 cd server